jordimz13/jordimz13.github.io/index.md

 I am currently thinking about normal subgroups of mapping class groups.
 To be more specific, problems and techniques involving [normal closures of mapping classes](https://arxiv.org/abs/1805.03666), coarse geometry of big mapping class groups, congruence subgroups, and surface braid groups.
 One main source of motivation for my research is the paper "[Normal subgroups of big mapping class groups](https://arxiv.org/abs/2110.07839)".

+## Talks
+**Boston College's graduate student seminar:**
+-Algebraic simplicity of homeomorphism groups.
+-Coxeter, Artin and the Salvetti complex.
+-Braid Groups.
+-The Mapping Class Groups of a genus 2 surface.

+**HyperboliciTea (informal geometry/topology seminar at Boston College)** -Normal subgroups of mapping class groups.
+-The normal closure of classical braid groups in torus braid groups.
+-The congruence subgroup problem.
+-Purely pseudo-Anosov normal subgroups of mapping class groups.

 ## Teaching